privacy-tech-lab/gpc-android/ARTIFACT-APPENDIX.md

     You should see the app open on your Android device, and network traffic should begin to appear in the third Terminal tab.

 12. You can now interact with the app and capture its network traffic.
-Once you are satisfied, use `COMMAND + C` to end the MITMProxy and Frida processes.
+For example, you can navigate to an app's opt-out UI and opt out.
+Once you finished your analysis, use `COMMAND + C` to end the MITMProxy and Frida processes.
 You should now see a JSON file with your saved network traffic located in `./mitm-captures/de.danoeh.antennapod`.

 ## Notes on Reusability